 'Ugg Australia' or 'Ugg Boots Made in Australia'

-We are proud to sell 100% Australian Made sheepskin boots and slippers – otherwise known as uggs - to customers across the country.
+We are proud to sell Australian Made ugg boots – otherwise known as uggs - to customers across the country.
 But did you know that Australia and New Zealand are two of very few places that can freely use the term ‘uggs’?
 Let us explain.
+Surfers were among the first to wear ugg boots in the 1950s and 1960s to keep their feet warm after surfing.
+The origins of the term 'ugg' are deeply rooted in Australian culture, and the ugg story involves decades of evolution, from generic sheepskin boots to a global brand.

-Back in 2004, Californian-based company “Deckers Outdoor Corporation” who owns Ugg Australia threatened to take legal action against a number of Australian sheepskin manufacturers over their use of the term “ugg”.
+Back in 2004, Californian-based company “Deckers Outdoor Corporation” (now Deckers Brands), who owns Ugg Australia, threatened to take legal action against a number of Australian sheepskin manufacturers over their use of the term “ugg”.
+The ownership of the Ugg trademark by Deckers Brands has been central to the legal dispute, as they emphasize their exclusive rights and control over the brand.
 These threats were based on a number of Australian owned companies using the generic terms “ug”, “ugh” and “ugg” to promote genuine Australian made sheepskin products.
+Ugg boots were popularised by surfers in California in the 1970s, which added to the brand’s global appeal.
+The differences between Ugg Australia and Australian-made ugg boots, including branding, quality, and legal status, have been a major source of consumer confusion.

 You’re probably sitting here thinking, “what gave Deckers the right to do that?”

-Well, Deckers owns the company Ugg Australia and claimed to own the trademark “ugg” (which they have trademarked in the US), as well as “ugh” and “ugh boots” which were unused trademarks the company purchased in Australia in the late nineties.
+Well, Deckers owns the company Ugg Australia and claimed to own the ugg trademark (which they have trademarked in the US), as well as “ugh” and “ugh boots” which were unused trademarks the company purchased in Australia in the late nineties.
+The importance of ownership in this context cannot be overstated, as it underpins Deckers' legal actions and market position.
+The legal dispute also included the notable 'Smith' trademark case, which highlighted the complexities of brand protection and enforcement.
 Based on these claims, Deckers had their lawyers send out these threats to just about every sheepskin manufacturer in Australia.
+There are clear differences between Ugg Australia and authentic Australian-made ugg boots, not only in terms of manufacturing location but also in branding and legal recognition.

 Ugg Boots Made in Australia

 For the next two years, the Australian Sheepskin Association (ASA) searched high and low for evidence that “ugg” is a generic term down under.
-And they found plenty, with some evidence event dating back to World War 1.
+And they found plenty, with some evidence even dating back to World War 1.
 Thousands of references were found in newspapers, magazines and telephone directories in Australia, U.S and the UK.
 Many manufacturers who have been in the industry for over 50 years said that sheepskin boots had always been referred to as ugg boots with different spellings.
+The Australian Sheepskin Association provided evidence in court to declare 'ugg' as a generic term in Australia.
+It's an easy mistake for consumers to confuse the different ugg brands.

 The evidence was taken to court in 2005, when Uggs-N-Rugs, members of the Australian Sheepskin Association, had a hearing with the Australian Trademarks Office (IP Australia) where their Trademark Attorney and Barrister presented the evidence and their case to have Deckers trademark for “ugh-boots” removed from the Register.